mouricesammy/Moringa_Akan_Name_Generator/README.md

 * Step 2 : The repository, if downloaded as a .zip file will need to be extracted o your preferred location and opened
 * Step 3 : Open the index.html file to view the application on your preferred web browser

+## Issues
+* their is an easier function without cases, someone can help to troubleshoot the js.

 ## Technologies Used
 * HTML
 * CSS